Electoral Act: PDP vows to challenge lawmakers' decision in court

 Addressing a press conference at the party’s secretariat, Abuja, national chairman of the party, Prince Uche Secondus wondered how representatives of the people in parliament could turn their backs on the people in such a blatant manner by voting against their interest.

 He said: “The PDP will take all necessary legal steps to ensure that this All Progressives Congress, APC, scam is not allowed to stand in any way.
-We call on all lovers of democracy who see free, fair, and transparent elections as vital, to stand up against this fraud.
+We call on all lovers of democracy who see free, fair and transparent election as vital, to stand up against this fraud.

 “How a representative of the people enjoying their mandate blatantly turned their back on them and toed the line of a political party’s interest that is clearly against the people.